Home

 knock off

-To stop working or doing something, to produce something quickly, or to reduce a price.
+To stop work for the day, to steal, to kill, to produce quickly, or to reduce a price.

 knot off